 |Stream insights to Azure Storage - Stream insights to Azure Storage for further analysis and long term archival.||Yes||Yes|

-- Use the product with Azure SQL Analytics to view insights through the user interface of the Azure portal.
+- Output streamed to a Log Analytics workspace can be used with Azure SQL Analytics to view insights through the user interface of the Azure portal.
 This is the integrated Azure solution, and the most typical way to view insights.

-- Use the product with Azure Event Hubs for development of custom monitoring and alerting scenarios
+- Output streamed to Azure Event Hubs can be used for development of custom monitoring and alerting scenarios

-- Use the product with Azure storage for custom application development, such are for example custom reporting, long-term data archival and so forth.
+- Output streamed to Azure Storage can be used for custom application development, such are for example custom reporting, long-term data archival and so forth.

-Integration of Intelligent Insights with other products Azure SQL Analytics, Azure Event Hub, Azure storage, or third party products for consumption is performed through first enabling Intelligent Insights logging (the "SQLInsights" log) in the Diagnostic settings blade of a database, and then configuring Intelligent Insights log data to be streamed into one of these products.
+Integration of Azure SQL Analytics, Azure Event Hub, Azure Storage, or third party products for consumption is performed through first enabling Intelligent Insights logging (the "SQLInsights" log) in the Diagnostic settings blade of a database, and then configuring Intelligent Insights log data to be streamed into one of these destinations.

-For more information on how to enable Intelligent Insights logging and to configure log data to be streamed to a consuming product, see Azure SQL Database metrics and diagnostics logging.
+For more information on how to enable Intelligent Insights logging and to configure metric and resource log data to be streamed to a consuming product, see Metrics and diagnostics logging.

 Set up with Azure SQL Analytics

-Azure SQL Analytics solution provides graphical user interface, reporting and alerting capabilities on database performance, along with the Intelligent Insights diagnostics log data.
+Azure SQL Analytics solution provides graphical user interface, reporting and alerting capabilities on database performance, using the Intelligent Insights resource log data.

-Pre-requirement is to have Azure SQL Analytics added to your Azure portal dashboard from the marketplace and to create a workspace, see configure Azure SQL Analytics
+Add Azure SQL Analytics to your Azure portal dashboard from the marketplace and to create a workspace, see configure Azure SQL Analytics

-To use Intelligent Insights with Azure SQL Analytics, configure Intelligent Insights log data to be streamed to Azure SQL Analytics workspace you've created in the previous step, see Azure SQL Database metrics and diagnostics logging.
+To use Intelligent Insights with Azure SQL Analytics, configure Intelligent Insights log data to be streamed to Azure SQL Analytics workspace you've created in the previous step, see Metrics and diagnostics logging.